Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The schema '{json path}' is considered an object but without a 'type:object', please add the missing 'type:object'.

-**Description**: This rule ensure that any schema whose type is 'object' must defines its type explicity, as a schema without type indicates a free-form schema which means it can be any type.
-For this rule, a schema with keyword 'properties' or 'additionalProperties' is considered an object schema.
+**Description**: The rule is to ensure that any 'object' type schema must be defined with "type":"object" explicitly.
+Without "type" definition indicates the schema can be any type.
+Especially, a schema with keyword 'properties' or ‘addtionalProperties’ requires definition of "type":"object".

 **CreatedAt**: May 24, 2021